Leave the World Behind

 UQP, $29.99

 This very interesting book is narrated by a 13,000-year-old extinct mammoth, told to his fellow extinct creatures as they await their sale to customers in New York in 2007.
 As Thomas Kenneally wrote, ‘Mammoth (encapsulates) the macro-history of all life in the tale of one species.’
-It’s a strong critique of the role humans have played in destroying the natural world, but it … Read more »
+It’s a strong critique of the role humans have played in destroying the natural world, … Read more »

 Blacklands